Chopper1337/srvrupload_kde/README.md

 ## Known issues

-* Issues to do with files with spaces in their names.
+* Anything to do with special characters in the file name.
+(I don't yet know how to counter anything other than spaces)

 ## Info

-Thanks to [Jamesjon](https://www.pling.com/u/jamesjon/) for his many many Dolphin Service Menus I could follow through to learn how to write this one. for his many many scripts I could follow through to learn how to write this one.
+Thanks to [Jamesjon](https://www.pling.com/u/jamesjon/) for his many many Dolphin Service Menus I could follow through to learn how to write this one.

 Thanks to [Nevalain](https://store.kde.org/u/nevalain) for making a similar script in 2005 (Probably for KDE 3.4) which gave me the idea.